woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 This study aims to identify the loss in truth jets by having off-diagonal elements in a 2D plot.
 It also explores the MET vs n-Lepton correlations.
 - **EventMETImbalance**:
-A set of plots which explore the missing transverse discrepency between measurement from the detector simulation and the truth neutrinos.
+A set of plots which explore the missing transverse discrepancy between measurement from the detector simulation and the truth neutrinos.
+- **EventNuNuSolutions**:
+This study aims to investigate the number of double neutrino solutions obtained when rotating the 4-top system such that, the z-component of the 4-vector points down the beam-pipe.
+The number of solutions obtained after rotation is compared to a non-rotation operation.
+Only events containing exactly two neutrinos and b-quarks originating from two truth tops are considered, regardless of whether these originate from the resonance.
 - **TopDecayModes**:
 Plots indicating to which children the Top-Quark decays into.
 - **ResonanceMassFromChildren**:
 Plots relating to the resonance being reconstructed from the top truth children, where the resonance tops decay either Hadronically, Leptonically or Hadronically-Leptonically.
 - **TruthChildrenKinematics**:
-This selection implementation aims to investigate the deltaR dependency of the parent top PT and how closely clustered the children are together.
+This selection implementation aims to investigate the delta-R dependency of the parent top PT and how closely clustered the children are together.

 ## Figures Produced:
 ### ZPrimeMatrix: